frostealth/Kronika/README.md

 echo $range->contains(Date::of(2025, 12, 15));  // true
 echo $range->contains(Date::of(2025, 12, 18));  // false

-// getting each item with the specified step foreach ($range->each(Duration::of(days: 2)) as $item) {
+// getting each item of this range with the specified step
+// minimal step is 1 day
+foreach ($range->each(Duration::of(days: 2)) as $item) {
     echo $item->format('Y-m-d');
 }